MarcoPerez83/Getting-and-Cleaning-Data/README.md

-# Getting-and-Cleaning-Data
-This is the material for Getting and Cleaning Data
 # Getting and Cleaning Data - Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.